BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2/2022_09_18_hexarch_di_python_part_2.rst

    Its best design emerges when API consumers and producers collaborate.
-   After the API specification is ready, the consumers and the producer (our service) can implement their part of the contract independently, and start integration as soon as both parties are ready.
+   After the API specification is ready, the consumers and the producer (our service) can implement their part of the contract independently, and start integration as early as possible, even when no domain/business logic code exists yet!

-   Sounds fantastic, but there is a catch!
-   The API details will likely influence the implementation of the other parts of the application.
-   We need the opposite - the domain model should serve as the foundation of the API.
-   We can conclude that the domain model should be implemented before the API is set in stone.
+   *As mentioned above, nowadays I start the process by agreeing on early API details with consumers and implementing the API first.
+   In the early stages, I hard-code the returned values and focus on making sure that consumers can integrate.
+Only then do I start implementing the actual business logic.*

 3. **Domain**.
-Starting with the domain model gives a superior advantage: we can test our **understanding** of the domain model, by expressing it in the code.
+Starting with the domain model gives an advantage: we can test our **understanding** of the domain model, by expressing it in the code.
    Behaviour-driven development is essential at this stage.
    BDD brings techniques and tools to test the domain model code against the previously defined user stories.
-A domain model, which fulfils all the user stories is a solid foundation for the API and the database layers.
+   The problem is that we don't have the means to interact with the model yet.
+   Which means that we have to go API first.

+   *However, the article continues as originally put - the Domain model is implemented before API View.
+The flow of implementing the API first is quite different from domain-first.*

 The domain
 ==========